 Passengers’ Service Fees, airport fees, and other applicable fees or taxes aren’t reflected in the Driver Dashboard's 'Driving History' tab.

 Under certain circumstances, you may receive a cancellation fee when your passenger cancels.
-Cancellation fees aren’t subject to Lyft's fees at this time — you keep the entire amount.
+Cancellation fees aren’t subject to Lyft's fees at this time.

 Minimum & maximum fares

-- Minimum fare: The lowest amount passengers pay, even for very short rides.
-Trips ended before you reach the minimum fare are rounded up to this amount and include the base fare.
+- Minimum fare: The lowest amount you’ll earn on a ride, even for very short rides and regardless of what the passengers pay.
+Trips ended before you reach the minimum fare are rounded to this amount.

-- Maximum fare: The most passengers pay, even for longer-than-average rides.
+- Maximum fare: The highest amount you’ll receive for a ride.
 If a passenger’s request takes you past the maximum fare amount, you may want to recommend a different transportation method.
 Heads up: Unusually high ride amounts are subject to review.
 Exceedingly long rides (for example, two hours without traffic) may come close to the max fare.

 100% of tips from passengers go to drivers.
 We built tipping into the Lyft app to make it easy for passengers to say thanks, but passengers may also tip with cash.

 Lyft Platform Fee

 Rather than charge a flat commission, Lyft's portion of ride payments is shown in the app and Driver Dashboard as the Lyft’s Platform Fees.